ccao-data/data-architecture/dbt/models/proximity/docs.md

 # dist_pin_to_grocery_store

 {% docs table_dist_pin_to_grocery_store %}
 Distance from each PIN to the nearest grocery store.
+Locations sourced from OpenStreetMap (OSM).

-OSM tags include supermarket, wholesale, and greengrocer.
+	OSM tags include:

+	- `shop=supermarket`
+	- `shop=wholesale`
+	- `shop=greengrocer`

 	Only attributes with valid names are kept.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}